This page is for Barry Allen, the second (and current) Flash.

 Powers & Abilities

 Barry's primary super power is super speed, which he gets from tapping into the Speed Force.
 When Barry runs he generates the Speed Force so he is the engine.
 Everything around him (as seen in comics) slows down, but he can still make out crimes/people and is even seen talking while moving in super speed.

 His current prowess with the Speed Force allows him to run faster than the Speed of Light, but it is possible that he is capable of moving beyond even that.
-He does not usually exceed Mach 10, as doing so would pose a danger to his surrounding environment.
+He does not usually exceed Mach 10, as doing such a thing would pose a danger to his surrounding environment.

 Barry keeps his usual running speed is subsonic, to limit the destruction he might cause to people and structures.
 He is capable of running across water and up the sides of buildings.
 Barry has used his super speed to quickly rebuild damages that he might have caused, and he can also take apart objects in mid air within a blink of an eye.
 The Flash is one of the most powerful metahumans.
 Barry Allen is the fastest Flash.
 Barry said in Flash rebirth that whenever he ran he saw the light (the Speed Force) on the horizon so when runs he is skating on the edge of the Speed Force.

 Allen can control his body at the molecular level, allowing him to vibrate his body through solid objects.
 While in this intangible state, he is able to breathe, but is immune to any airborne viruses.
 He is also able to vibrate so fast that light doesn't reflect off of him, rendering him invisible to the human eye.
 He retains sight even in this state.
 Barry can also extend this ability to solid object and phase them through other matter.
 Though the larger the object the more tired he becomes.
 He has shown to even phase an entire airplane and its passengers for a limited time.